 Why?
 Well, ultimately it’s about cutting out that stress.
 “While you don’t need to see eye to eye on everything (see more below on ‘side stashes’), thinking as a team prevents the inevitable nickel-and-diming that will derail long-term success.
 Remember 70 percent of couples fight about money more than sex!
 No one needs that kind of stress!”

 Merging Your Lives—and Your Money

-OK, so if you’re ready to take that step in a relationship, meshing your finances are easier than you think.
+Okay, so if you’re ready to take that step in a relationship, meshing your finances is easier than you think.
 Malani says that the best way to split bills with your partner actually boils down to two key steps.
 Here’s how she breaks it down:

 That Doesn’t Mean You Can’t Keep Money Aside

 But, if you’re anything like me, the idea of having all of your money shared will make you clench up in a hurry.
-That’s OK—Malani is not talking about merging all of your finances, but having some of them merged to deal with shared expenses and splitting the bills.
+That’s okay—Malani is not talking about merging all of your finances but having some of them merged to deal with shared expenses and splitting the bills.
 If you want to have your own secret stash, that’s fine too.